42insidethebox/pedrodemenagement/src/pages/en/terms.md

 _Last updated: February 2024_

-These Terms of Service (the “Terms”) govern the digital services provided by **MonWebsite.ch**, a brand operated by TonSiteWeb Sàrl, chemin de la Digitale 10, 1000 Lausanne, Switzerland.
+These Terms of Service (the “Terms”) govern the digital services provided by **TonSiteWeb.ch**, a brand operated by TonSiteWeb Sàrl.

 ## 1. Scope

-MonWebsite.ch designs, deploys, and maintains brochure websites for small businesses located in the Léman Arc.
+TonSiteWeb.ch designs, deploys, and maintains brochure websites.
 By confirming an order through our website, by e-mail, or by electronically signing a quote, you agree to these Terms.

 ## 2. Order process